iter8-tools/docs/docs/getting-started/your-first-experiment.md

 ***

 ## View experiment logs
-Use the [iter8 k log]() command to view experiment logs.
 Logs are useful when debugging an experiment.

 ```shell
 iter8 k log